DAC Quality Circle Convention23, 24 April & 22 May 2019

-The Durban Automotive Cluster (DAC) would like to invite employees from member firms to participate in our first 2019 Quality Circle, which aims to encourage shared learning amongst industry peers.
+The Durban Automotive Cluster (DAC) held it’s first 2019 Quality Circle, which aims to encourage shared learning amongst industry peers.

 What is a Quality Circle?